Click Here To Schedule A Consultation

 When an expert board-certified dermatologist, such as Dr. Green in NYC, performs your Botox treatment, there are few side effects.
 Botox injections’ most common side effects are mild swelling, redness, or bruising at or near the injection sites.
 These side effects typically resolve independently shortly following treatment.
 The procedure is painless, as Botox injections do not cause discomfort in this area.
 Patients do not need to use a topical numbing cream in the treatment area to prepare for this procedure.

 It is important to note that, though research on Botox treatments for TMJ has been positive, this alternative treatment has not yet been approved by the United States Food and Drug Administration (FDA), meaning that it’s an “off-label use” for Botox injections.
-Due to this, it’s important that anyone committing to TMJ treatments via Botox be seen by an experienced medical professional, such as a plastic surgeon or a dermatologist, to ensure the procedure’s safety and efficacy.
-Dr. Green is a master Botox cosmetic injector, including the use of Botox for TMJ treatment and facial slimming.
+It is important to consult an experienced board-certified dermatologist, like Dr. Michele Green in NYC, for your Botox injections TMJ treatments.
+Dr. Green is a master cosmetic Botox injector, including the use of Botox for TMJ treatment and facial slimming.

 Can Botox make TMJ worse?

 TMJ Botox injections help relieve pain, soreness, and tension in the jaw.
 Botox treatment can also help reduce TMJ symptoms like clenching and grinding, ultimately preventing future damage to the jaw joint.
-In rare cases, patients may encounter jaw pain following the TMJ Botox injections.
-However, there is insufficient evidence supporting that Botox injections were the cause of the jaw pain.
+Jaw pain is typically not reported after Botox injections.
 Botox injections can have mild, common side effects, including redness, bruising, swelling at and around the injection site, and muscle weakness.
+A simple cold pack should resolve any discomfort post-procedure.
 Botox is a very safe and effective treatment for TMJ disorders, and your risk of developing any more serious side effects is greatly reduced if you seek treatment from an expert, board-certified dermatologist, such as Dr. Green.

 How long does TMJ Botox last?

-Botox is an injectable neurotoxin that produces effects lasting up to four months.
-To achieve facial slimming effects from TMJ Botox, multiple subsequent treatment sessions may be required depending on the severity of symptoms and initial strength of the jaw muscles.
+Botox is an injectable neurotoxin that often lasts for 3-4 months, depending on the individual and the depth of their jaw pain.
+Multiple subsequent treatment sessions may be required to achieve facial slimming effects from TMJ Botox and to maintain pain relief, depending on the severity of symptoms and initial strength of the jaw muscles.
 Botox treatment is only temporary, and most patients need to have a regular maintenance treatment session every three to four months, depending on their natural metabolic process.
 Maintaining a regular treatment schedule for Botox injections is the best way to get continued symptom relief.
-When you consult with Dr. Green at her NYC dermatology office, she will work with you to create a treatment for your Botox injections that best suits your needs.
+When you consult with Dr. Green at her NYC dermatology office, she will work with you to create a treatment plan for your Botox injections that best suits your needs.

 Who does Botox for TMJ Disorders?

-How do I choose where to get Botox for TMJ Treatment?
+Where do I get Botox for TMJ Treatment?

 These days, Botox injections are offered in many different settings.
 Taking advantage of a Groupon for Botox treatment found online at a spa or facial esthetic facility for Botox injections can be tempting.
-However, due to the precision required for achieving optimal results from Botox injections, it is best to seek Botox treatment from an experienced board-certified dermatologist, such as Dr. Green in New ork City.
+However, due to the precision required for achieving optimal results from Botox injections, it is best to seek Botox treatment from an experienced board-certified dermatologist, such as Dr. Michele Green in New York City.
 The risk of developing severe side effects from the treatment is greatly reduced if you seek treatment from an expert dermatologist with comprehensive knowledge regarding facial anatomy and the art of masterful Botox injections.
-Dr. Green was among the first dermatologists in New York to offer cosmetic Botox injections, and she is an internationally renowned expert in Botox treatment.
+Dr. Green was among the first dermatologists in New York to offer cosmetic Botox injections, and she is an internationally renowned expert in Botox treatments for the reduction of the symptoms of TMJ.

 How to get started with Botox Treatment for TMJ today?